kartoza/docker-postgis/README.md

 docker run --name "streaming-replication" -e REPLICATION=true -e WAL_LEVEL='replica' -d -p 25432:5432  kartoza/postgis:13.0
 ```

-**Note** If you do not pass the env variable `REPLICATION_PASS` a random password
-will be generated and will be visible from the logs or within the container in
-`/tmp/REPLPASSWORD.txt`

 ![qgis](https://user-images.githubusercontent.com/178003/37755610-dd3b774a-2dae-11e8-9fa1-4877e2034675.gif)

 This image is provided with replication abilities.
 We can